Step 4 - Temperature and Habitability

 Subtitles are available (automatically generated by YouTube) – select your language using the YouTube player controls.

-Ready for the KELT-3b solution?
+Ready to check the solution?

-Let’s now discuss KELT-3b as an example.
+KELT-3b is taken as an example.

 Figure 1: Diagram presenting the planets’ size and temperature versus the distance to its host star.
 The planets’ size and distance are represented with two different scales.